FACT: More than 70% of Americans do not set or write down goals.

 Write down your goals

-Start by thinking in reverse: What do you hope life will look like at the end of 2012?
+Start by thinking in reverse: What do you hope life will look like at the end of this year?
 What needs to change?
 What resources or training would the change require?
 Etc… This is where a little help from the internet comes in.
 And each of the websites listed under “Resources” at the end of this post have step-by-step instructions if you hit a road block in your brainstorming.

 Share your goals with family, friends and colleagues